What is lynch syndrome?

 Lynch syndrome is a genetic condition that puts a person at higher risk of developing certain types of cancer, including bowel cancer.

 If you have lynch syndrome, you will need regular monitoring with colonoscopies, as well as other tests.
-Some people with Lynch syndrome may be advised to have preventative surgery.
+Some people with lynch syndrome may be advised to have preventative surgery.

 Lynch syndrome is caused by a mutation in a specific type of gene.
 It significantly increases a person's risk of developing some types of cancer, such as bowel cancer (also known as colorectal cancer) and endometrial cancer (sometimes known as uterine cancer).
-But having Lynch syndrome does not mean you will develop cancer.
+But having lynch syndrome does not mean you will definitely develop cancer.

 People with Lynch syndrome often develop cancers at an earlier age than the general population.